 GEOL 5605.
-GEOLOGICAL HAZARDS (Even numbered years) (On demand).
+GEOLOGICAL HAZARDS.
 Three credit hours.
-Two hours of lecture and one three-hour laboratory per week.
+Two hours of lecture and three hours of laboratory per week.
+Prerequisites: GEOL 3025 or GEOL 4015 or authorization of the Director of the Department.

 Mechanisms, distribution, and mitigation of geological hazards, including earthquakes, surface fault ruptures, volcanoes, landslides, floods, and ground subsidence.
 Analysis of case histories.
 Field trips are required.